Citrix Secure Private Access

 1. Create or edit an access policy.
 For details, see Create access policies.

-• When the toggle is ON: A list of all the apps’ URLs and related domains that are routed internally is displayed in a tabular format.
+• When the toggle is ON: A list of all the apps’ URLs and related domains is displayed in a tabular format along with their global routing and resource location configuration.
+This list contains the URLs and related domains of all the applications added in the access policy.
 You can click the edit icon next to a domain to modify its resource location and routing type.
-This routing exception is applicable to all users in the access policy only.
+This routing exception is applicable to all the users in the access policy only.

 Change routing type